 The Best Cancun to Tulum shuttle Options

 So, what are the best Cancun to Tulum shuttle options to get you to your vacation?
-Let’s first say that Cancun Airport to most Tulum hotels and destinations will take about 1 hour and 30 minutes.
+Let’s first say that from the Cancun Airport to most Tulum hotels and destinations will take about 1 hour and 30 minutes or more.
 This is a considerable amount of time and after a flight you don’t want to waste time getting to Tulum in a slow manner.
-The best Tulum airport connection we have to recommend is a private shuttle.
+The best ground transportation we have to recommend is a private shuttle.
 This is a bilingual driver with a van that will meet you at the Cancun Airport and drive you directly to your hotel or rental.

 Note: We do not recommend taxis for this longer trip and Uber does not operate from the Cancun Airport to Tulum.